mayankxrawat/Hackathon-pixel/README.md

 HOW TO RUN (IMPORTANT !!!)
 1. Clone or download this repository.
-2. Open `index.home` in your web browser.
+2. Open `home.html` in your web browser.
 3. Enjoy the game!